-Previous research have mostly focused on the relationship between gut bacteria and host disease, while fungi are often disregarded due to their low proportion in the enteric microbiome32.
-We conducted the first comprehensive multi-cohort study of enteric fungal shotgun metagenomics in CRC of seven publicly accessible cohorts as well as our unpublished dataset.
-We were able to demonstrate the universal mycobiota alteration in CRC patients versus healthy individuals.
-Using robust statistical methods, we identified differentially abundant fungi and their ecological networks in stages of CRC progression.
-A. rambelli was shown to be the most different and enriched fungus in CRC, and its tumorigenic impact in CRC was confirmed in vitro and in vivo.
-The analysis of intra-fungal and trans-kingdom ecological networks indicated that species interact differently at various stages of CRC progression, and A. rambellii and P. kudriabzevii may promote and inhibit colorectal carcinogenesis in collaboration with bacteria, respectively.
-Fungal-bacterial compound classifiers were also required, and they displayed better performance than typical bacterial classifiers in terms of distinguishing CRC.
+In this study, we retrieved metagenomic datasets from 7 previous studies of CRC microbiota and established an additional cohort to uncover the landscape of fungal mycobiota in CRC.
+To our knowledge, this study is the first meta-analysis specifically focusing on enteric fungi in CRC progression.
+The association of bacteria with CRC has been well-acknowledged, while fungi are often disregarded due to their relatively low abundance in the gut microbiota32.
+Such low abundance has greatly affected investigations on these fungi as a single metagenomic dataset may not have sufficient sequencing reads and sample size to obtain a comprehensive profile of enteric mycobiota.
+Meanwhile, by combining results from comparable studies, multi-cohort analysis could improve statistical power and allow reduction of cohort-specific bias33.
+Here, we revealed the alteration of enteric mycobiota in CRC patients from multiple independent cohorts.
+Using rank-sum test and SSTF, 33 fungi that are significantly associated with CRC across 8 cohorts were identified, including 10 CRC-enriched and 23 CRC-depleted fungal species.

-The multi-cohort-analysis approach has been used to evaluate and combine results from comparable studies49 with significant advantages of reducing the influence by cohort-specific bias and increasing statistical power33.
-Using the rank-sum test and SSTF in our analysis, we identified 33 fungi that were associated with CRC across eight cohorts.
-Our results suggested that A. rambellii was the most significant CRC-enriched fungus, which showed universal associations with CRC in seven of eight cohorts.
+In particular, A. rambellii was found to be the most significant CRC-enriched fungal species.

 This finding was supported by previous studies showing the ability of A. rambellii in synthesizing carcinogenic products, aflatoxin and aflatoxin precursor sterigmatocystin34,35.
 Aflatoxin G, aflatoxin B, aflatoxin M, and sterigmatocystin could all be produced by A.rambellii36, and all of them were the most toxic and carcinogenic mycotoxins, due to their extreme hepatocarcinogenesis37.
 XXX.
-Even though the genus Aspergillus was frequently reported with cancer, especially A. flavus38, it was the first time to report the promoting cancer cell proliferational function of A. rambellii and detected in human fecal.
+Even though the genus Aspergillus was frequently reported with cancer, especially A. flavus38, it was the first time to report the promoting cancer cell proliferation function of A. rambellii and detected in human fecal.

 Furthermore, A. kawachii, a fungus from the genus Aspergillus, was the most important CRC-depleted fungus.
 Despite the fact that both fungi belong to the same genus, A. kawachii has been shown to be atoxigenic and acceptable for use in food and beverage fermentation39.
 In addition, the crude enzyme extract derived from A. kawachii could enhance the antioxidative activities of Viscum album var. coloratum40, a promising agent for immunomodulation, treating colon cancer41.
 The fermented silkworm produced by A. kawachii solid-state fermentation could inhibit the human hepatocellular carcinoma cells42.
 These previous studies indicate that A. kawachii and its metabolites might be used to cure cancer or inhibit cancer cells proliferation.
 It could also explain why the genus Aspergillus cannot drive pancreatic oncogenesis7.
 R. irregularis was the second most CRC-depleted fungus.
 A. Officinalis-R. irregularis symbiosis was reported to induce the production of salvianolic acid, which has anti-cancer effects43,44.
 A. Officinalis-R. irregularis symbiosis could produce rosmarinic acid, ferulic acid and caffeic acid, which related to beneficial properties of antioxidant, anti-inflammatory, and antimicrobial effects45,46.
 These findings support their roles of the enriched- or depleted-fungi in the promotion or inhibition of colorectal carcinogenesis.